DavidDuwaer/globol/README.md

 * Dates, times, timestamps, time zones, durations.
 * Conversion between them and calculations with them.
 * **Type safe**.
 You want to express an moment in time, a date on a calendar, a time on the clock?
 If one the last two, in which time zone, or none at all?
-It turns out that keeping these concepts in distinct makes working with time intuitive.
+No longer will these nuances overwhelm or confuse.
+It turns out it is very easy, we just needed the right API.
 * **Immutable**.
 * **Fail early**.
-No more `NaN`'s slipping into your date objects.
+No `NaN`s sneaking into your date objects or anything like that.
 Globol checks its input, and throws errors with helpful messages if there's something wrong.
 * **Fluent**.
 No searching the web for which functions suit your needs, but finding what you need with auto-complete.
 * **In-place documentation**.
 Help yourself without leaving your IDE, with extensive JSDoc on all methods and functions.
 * ISO-8601-compliant serilization/deserialization of all data representations.